pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/gattscharacteristic.md

 #### characteristic.events()

-Returns a value with bit flags identifying the events that have occurred since the last call.
+Returns a value with bit flags, identifying the events that have occurred since the last call.
 Calling this function clears the events.

 #### characteristic.callback(trigger=None, handler=None, arg=None)

-Creates a callback that will be executed when any of the triggers occurs.
+Creates a callback that will be executed when any of the triggers occur.
 The arguments are:

 * `trigger` can be either `Bluetooth.CHAR_READ_EVENT` or `Bluetooth.CHAR_WRITE_EVENT`.
 * `handler` is the function that will be executed when the callback is triggered.
 * `arg` is the argument that gets passed to the callback.
 If nothing is given, the characteristic object that owns the callback will be used.

 Beyond the `arg` a tuple (called `data`) is also passed to `handler`.
-The tuple consists of (event, value), where `event` is the triggering event, and `value` is the value strictly belonging to the `event` in case of a WRITE event.
+The tuple consists of (event, value), where `event` is the triggering event and `value` is the value strictly belonging to the `event` in case of a WRITE event.
 If the `event` is not a WRITE event, the `value` has no meaning.

-It is adviced to get the `event` and new `value` of the characteristic via this tuple, and not via `characteristic.event()` and `characteristic.value()` calls in the context of the `handler` to make sure no event and value is lost.
-The reason behind this is that `characteristic.event()` and `characteristic.value()` returns with the very last event received and with the current value of the characteristic, while the input parameters are always linked to the specific event triggering the `handler`.
-If the device is busy executing other operation it may happen that the `handler` of an incoming event is not called before the next event comes and processed.
+We recommend getting both the `event` and new `value` of the characteristic via this tuple, and not via `characteristic.event()` and `characteristic.value()` calls in the context of the `handler` to make sure no event and value is lost.
+The reason behind this is that `characteristic.event()` and `characteristic.value()` return with the very last event received and with the current value of the characteristic, while the input parameters are always linked to the specific event triggering the `handler`.
+If the device is busy executing other operations,  the `handler` of an incoming event may not be called before the next event occurs and is processed.

-An example of how this could be implemented can be seen below, along an example of advertising and creating services on the device:
+An example of how this can be implemented is shown below, via an example of advertising and creating services on the device:

 ```python